Drinking Water Regulations Under Development or Review

 - Lead and Copper Rule Long-Term Revisions

-- Prohibition on Use of Lead Pipes, Solder, and Flux - Implementing Revisions to Section 1417 of the Safe Drinking Water Act
+- Use of Lead Free Pipes, Fittings, Fixtures, Solder and Flux for Drinking Water

 The contaminant regulation(s) listed below are being reviewed.
 They may or may not be considered for revision in the future, depending on the outcome of the review.